damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 - Input type of parameter `-InputObject` and  of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSQueueAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbQueue`.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.
+- `-InputObject` parameter would no longer support alias `-QueueObj`.

 ### Remove-AzServiceBusQueue
 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSQueueAttributes` to